PipedreamHQ/pipedream/docs/docs/README.md

 ![logos](https://res.cloudinary.com/pipedreamin/image/upload/v1612919944/homepage/logos_kcbviz.png)

-The platform processes billions of events and is built and [priced](https://pipedream.com/pricing/) for running at scale.
+The platform processes billions of events and is built and [priced](https://pipedream.com/pricing/) to use at scale.
 [Our team](https://pipedream.com/about) has built internet scale applications and managed data pipelines in excess of 10 million events per second (EPS) at startups and high-growth environments like BrightRoll, Yahoo!, Affirm and Instacart.

 Our community uses Pipedream for a wide variety of use cases.

 - API orchestration and automation
 - Database automations (learn about [connecting to resources behind a firewall](/workflows/steps/code/nodejs/http-requests/#use-an-http-proxy-to-proxy-requests-through-another-host))
+- Connecting SaaS apps
-- Notification workflows
+- Notification management
 - Rate limiting, request smoothing
 - Event queuing and concurrency management
-- Backends for apps (e.g., mobile, JAMstack)
+- Mobile and JAMstack backends
 - Webhook inspection and routing
 - Prototyping and demos